 This trope can also work with beaded necklaces, but the impact is diminished when the beads are made of less precious stones, glass, or macaroni.

 Often used as a Symbolically Broken Object.
 Can be played for laughs if the characters break a necklace and then scramble to pick up the individual beads afterwards.

-- A 1988 advert for the Volkswagen Golf features a woman who has obviously just been dumped (or caught her man cheating) divesting herself of his gifts.
-She slams the door behind her as she leaves his flat, then dumps her ring back through the mail slot.
+- A 1988 advert for the Volkswagen Golf features a woman who has obviously just been dumped (or caught her man cheating) divesting herself of his expensive gifts.
+She slams the door behind her as she leaves his flat, then crams her diamond ring back through the mail slot.
 She starts off down the street and rips off her pearl necklace before chucking it in a bin.
-She also chucks an expensive looking brooch and dumps her fur coat, but she chooses to keep the VW Golf as it was more reliable than the man!
+She also tosses an expensive-looking brooch over a fence and dumps her fur coat, but she chooses to keep the VW Golf as it was more reliable than the man!

 - In Rurouni Kenshin, Yumi's necklace is undone and the pearls fly everywhere as she's stabbed by Shishio, who's trying to stab Kenshin.

 - The various versions and adaptations of Batman produced since Batman: The Dark Knight Returns often have Joe Chill dramatically rip off Martha Wayne's pearls, complete with a Slow-Motion Drop of said pearls before shooting her and Thomas dead.
 For added dramatic (and horrific) effect, Miller's The Dark Knight Returns depicts the gun getting snagged by Martha's pearls, causing the killer to position the muzzle directly against her neck before pulling the trigger...